ibm-cloud-docs/watsonxdata/idle_session_timeout.md

 1. Click **Edit**.
 1. Set the desired timeout duration for idle session timout and click **Save**.

-   The minumum timout duration is 2 minutes, and the maximum timout duration is 120 minutes.
+   The default idle session timeout is set to 15 minutes.
+You can configure the timeout duration, with a minimum of 2 minutes and a maximum of 120 minutes.
    {: note}

 1. To set a **Login message**, complete the following steps: